arangodb/docs/3.11/aql/operations-update.md

 The `OLD` pseudo-value refers to the document revisions before the update, and `NEW` refers to document revisions after the update.

-Both `OLD` and `NEW` will contain all document attributes, even those not specified in the update expression.
+Both ,`OLD` and `NEW`, contain all document attributes, even those not specified in the update expression.

 ```aql